A pipe dream perspective on totally symmetric self-complementary plane partitions

 One may ask whether any of these bijections include any of the other partial bijections.
 As noted earlier, the weight-preserving injection of Theorem~\ref{thm:main} (Column $7$) extends the permutation case bijection of~\cite{PermTSSCPP} (Column $2$).
 Also, the subsets addressed in this paper are proper subsets of each other (Columns 3, 6, 7).
-But it is useful to note that the subset of ASM included in the other bijections discussed here (Columns 4 and 5) is not a proper subset of the ASM included in Theorem~\ref{thm:main}.
-In particular, the one ASM for $n=4$ whose BPD is non-reduced has a monotone triangle that is both gapless and having only two non-trivial diagonals.
-Thus, it is included in the bijections of Columns 4 \cite{Ayyer312,StrikerPoset} and 5 \cite{Biane_Cheballah_1,Bettinelli}, but not in Theorem~\ref{thm:main} (Column~7).
+But it is useful to note that the subset of ASM included in other bijections discussed here may not be a proper subset of the ASM included in Theorem~\ref{thm:main}.
+In particular, the one ASM with $n=4$ whose BPD is non-reduced (pictured in Figure~\ref{fig:pathology}, upper right) has monotone triangle with only two non-trivial diagonals.
+Thus, it is included in the bijection of Column 5 \cite{Biane_Cheballah_1,Bettinelli}, but not in Theorem~\ref{thm:main} (Column~7).

-Pattern avoidance is discussed in \cite{Ayyer312}, in the sence that the bijection $\Delta$ of \cite[Theorem 4]{Ayyer312} includes all permutations that avoid the pattern $312$.
-But this notion of pattern avoidance does not coincide with ours outside of permutations.
-For instance, $\Delta$ does not include the entire set $\ASM(2143)$, even though $2143$ avoids $312$, but it does include an alternating sign matrix in $\ASM(3142)$, even though $3142$ contains the pattern $312$.
+\begin{remark} Pattern avoidance is discussed in \cite{Ayyer312}, in the sense that the bijection of Column $4$ \cite[Theorem 4]{Ayyer312} includes all permutations that avoid the pattern $312$, using the conventions of that paper.
+In the conventions of the current paper, this corresponds to the set $\{\ASM(\pi) \ | \ \pi \mbox{ avoids } 213\}$, the ASM whose associated permutation $\pi$ avoids the pattern $213$.
+(A gapless monotone triangle is obtained from such an ASM $A$ as follows: the $i$th row consists of the column indices whose partial sum \textit{from the bottom row} to row $(n-i+1)$ of $A$ equals $1$.)
+If a permutation avoids $213$, it necessarily avoids $2143$, but it might not avoid $1432$.
+Table~\ref{tab1} shows that for small $n$, the cardinality of $\{\ASM(\pi) \ | \ \pi \mbox{ avoids } 213\}$ is smaller than the cardinality of $\{\ASM(\pi) \ | \ \pi \mbox{ avoids } 1432 \mbox{ and } 2143\}$, but for larger values of $n$ in the table, this comparison is reversed. \end{remark}